ibm-cloud-docs/log-analysis/devops/pagerduty.md

 # Integrating with PagerDuty
 {: #pagerduty}

 You can send alerts to PagerDuty.
-For more information, see the [LogDNA Integration Guide.](https://www.pagerduty.com/docs/guides/logdna-integration-guide/){: external}
 {:shortdesc}

 ## Configuring PagerDuty